The Holy Spirit is Father’s very personal gift for His children.

 - Speaking The Truth in Our Heart

-LORD, who shall abide in thy tabernacle? who shall dwell in thy holy hill?
-He that walketh uprightly, and worketh righteousness, and speaketh the truth in his heart.
+Yahuwah [LORD], who shall abide in Your tabernacle? who shall dwell in Your holy hill?
+He that walks uprightly, and works righteousness, and speaks the truth in his heart.
 (Psalms 15:12)

-Behold, thou desirest truth in the inward parts: and in the hidden part thou shalt make me to know wisdom.
+Behold, You desire truth in the inward parts: and in the hidden part You shall make me to know wisdom.
 (Psalms 51:6)

 As we see in these two Scriptures, King David knew the importance of embracing truth deep within ourselves, acknowledging it, and accepting it.
 This is a choice we make — to grow up and mature — by speaking the truth to ourselves in our own heart.